fly-apps/flygreeting/.circleci/README.md

 ### Creating the Fly Configuration file

 Next, you need to reserve a namespace on the Fly platform remotely and create a fly configuration file.
-You need the `flyctl` command line tool for that.
+You need the `flyctl` command-line tool for that.
 If you haven't already, visit [flyctl](https://fly.io/docs/hands-on/installing/) to learn how to install the fly CLI for your machine.

 We then login/sign up to fly: